henryc-dev/logistic-regression/README.md

 # Logistic Regression Model from Scratch
-Build a simple logistic regression model from scratch and test it with a binary classification class.
+Build a simple logistic regression model from scratch and test it with a binary classification task.
 The key idea is to generalize the linear regression result to a classification model by finding a <b>link</b> function $g$ that bridge linear regression to probabilistic values.

 $$ g(P(y=i)) = \sum_{i=0}^{n}\beta_ix_i $$